openlawlibrary/taf/specification/taf-spec.md

 determined based on its remote.
 In a bare Git repository setup:

 - There is no work tree or checked out copy of the source files.
-- Git's revision history is stored directly in the root folder of the repository, as opposed to being within a `.git` subfolder, which is typical in non-bare repositories.
+- Git's commit history is stored directly in the root folder of the repository, as opposed to being within a `.git` subfolder, which is typical in non-bare repositories.
 - After the cloning process is complete, no checkout of the `HEAD` is performed.
 This is equivalent to applying the `-n` option in the `git clone` command, which skips the checkout step and leaves the